Open-Source-Studio-at-ITP/Syllabus/CaseStudy.md

 # Open Source "Case Study"

 On the first day of class, students will be placed into groups of 2.
 Each group will be scheduled for a "case study" presentation about an open source project of their choosing (some suggestions below and if you are struggling, I am happy to assign one to you.)
+Projects can anything and do not need to be "code" based.
+They can range from large ones maintained by a company like [TensorFlow](https://www.tensorflow.org/)) to small and maintained by a single person ([Tracery](http://tracery.io/)) to medium-sized and funded through donations and grants like [The Processing Foundation](http://processingfoundation.org).
 Each case study should consist of an in-class presentation and write-up (in the form of a blog or medium post).
 Case study presentations should be 15-20 minutes with 5-10 minutes of questions and discussion.
 They should include research on the following:

 ## Case Study Questions